 • If a romantic fall getaway is what you have in mind, Hot Springs is the place.
 A romantic picnic lunch on 4,629-foot Max Patch with its incredible, as-far-as-the-eye-can-see fall color views is a great starter.
 Or perhaps a leisurely stroll along the Laurel River.
 A soak in hot mineral springs is certain to bring out the romance followed by a couples massage.
 Then a leisurely dinner at one of our several eateries.

-Shopping for Crafts and Gifts in Hot Springs
+Shopping for Special Finds in Hot Springs

 Take in the Fall Color with a Short Day-Trip